 The famous cattle trysts were held in Larbert from 1782 with as many as 150,000 cattle, sheep and horses brought there for sale from all over Scotland.
 The arrival of the railways in the 1840s ended the trysts.

 The sculpture shown above is fabricated from cast iron reflecting the connection with the nearby Carron Iron Works.
 The highland cow was also the logo of McCowan's toffee factory, makers of Highland Toffee, established in Stenhousemuir in 1922.

 Other places of interest close by are The Falkirk Wheel, The Kelpies, Callander House and Stirling Castle.
 Glasgow and Edinburgh are only 30 minutes away by car or train.

 We are a small but very active club in our community.

-Plans are being put in place for new, innovative and exciting ways of doing Rotary.
-Please feel free to contact us to find out more about the opportunities which Rotary can open for you.
+Plans are being made for new, innovative and exciting ways of doing Rotary.
+Please feel free to contact us to find out more about the varied opportunities which Rotary can open for everyone.

 We always welcome visitors and new members.

 Detais of how to get in touch are shown elsewhere on our web pages.